 In our first article on the Summer of Love, we talked about the general environment of 1967.
 In this article, we’ll discuss the role of sex, as in “sex, drugs, and rock & roll.”

 The Baby Boom

-The Summer of Love was fifty-four years ago, the Summer of 1967, with its epicenter in San Francisco’s Haight-Ashbury neighborhood.
+The Summer of Love was fifty-five years ago, the Summer of 1967, with its epicenter in San Francisco’s Haight-Ashbury neighborhood.
 It was a summer of sex, drugs, and rock & roll.
-Both San Francisco and Liverpool celebrated it in 1997.
+Both San Francisco and Liverpool celebrated 30-year anniversaries in 1997.
 While not limited to San Francisco — New York and London were involved — no other city but San Francisco attracted almost 100,000 young people who converged on the Haight-Ashbury neighborhood near San Francisco’s Golden Gate Park.
-This mood was captured at the time by the hit single by Scott McKenzie, “San Francisco,” with its lyric
+This mood was captured at the time by the hit single by Scott McKenzie, “San Francisco (Be Sure to Wear Some Flowers in Your Hair),” with its lyric:

-It was a unique time, just one summer.
-Ironically, the song was written by John Phillips of The Mamas & The Papas to promote that the June 1967 Monterey International Pop Festival.
+It was a special time, just one Summer.
+Ironically, the song was written by John Phillips of The Mamas & The Papas to promote the June 1967 Monterey International Pop Festival.

 In the following year, both Robert Kennedy and Martin Luther King, Jr. would be assassinated.
 Woodstock was still two years away.
 But at the time, there had never been anything quite like it.
-I recall my father driving me through Haight-Ashbury at the time, saying, “Look at that!” with carnival-like amusement, baffled by the hair and clothes.
+I recall my father driving me through Haight-Ashbury around that time, saying,

 By the end of 1967, many of the hippies and San Franciscan musicians from the Summer of Love had moved on.
 In its wake were street people, drug addiction, and panhandling.
 But let’s look at that one brief shining moment in history.